Vulnerability to Natural Hazards

 Age.
 Children and the elderly tend to be more vulnerable.
 They have less physical strength to survive disasters and are often more susceptible to certain diseases.
 The elderly often also have declining vision and hearing.
 Children, especially young children, have less education.
 Finally, both children and the elderly have fewer financial resources and are frequently dependent on others for survival.
 In order for them to survive a disaster, it is necessary for both them and their caretakers to stay alive and stay together.
 An example of the role of age is the 2003 European heat wave.
 About 40,000 people died in one of the hottest summers ever in Europe.
 Many of the deaths were elderly people who were still capable of taking care of themselves.
 These people were not able to adapt to the extreme heat and had no one helping them out.

-Are there other human actors that influence disaster severity?
+Are there other human factors that influence disaster severity?
 Can these factors be integrated to disaster preparedness so that people can be better prepared and have faster and more efficient response to disasters?